leoadberg/Eldrow/README.md

 ## Results

 I was the [5th person](https://www.janestreet.com/puzzles/eldrow-solution/) to submit the perfect solution (any sequence of length 16).
+You might notice I happened to submit the exact same solution as the first person, but that's expected for anyone with roughly the same algorithm because I just submitted the first one found alphabetically.
+There are a huge number of length 16 solutions, as many permutations of the first one are also valid.

 As a response to the line:
 > We are certainly happy with our 16-length Eldrow sequences, and curious if some magical 17-length sequence is lurking out there…